Amity University-Noida Law Admissions 2026

-Gujarat National Law University, Gandhinagar (GNLU Gandhinagar) is ranked 8th in the NIRF law rankings 2024.
-The CLAT 2025 score required for GNLU Gandhinagar admission is around 95+ marks for general as pointed out in previous year's CLAT cut-off trends.
+Gujarat National Law University, Gandhinagar (GNLU Gandhinagar) is ranked 5th in the NIRF law rankings 2025.
+The CLAT 2026 score required for GNLU Gandhinagar admission is around 91+ marks for general as pointed out in previous year's CLAT cut-off trends.
 The GNLU Gandhinagar cut-off reduces further for other categories.
-The CLAT 2025 score required for GNLU Gandhinagar admissions will be determined by factors such as the number of seats, reservation policy, and the difficulty level of the exam.
-CLAT 2025 was conducted on December 1, 2024.
-The university conducts the admissions into various 5-year LLB programmes and LLM through the Common Law Admission Test was held in offline mode across the country.
+The CLAT 2026 score required for GNLU Gandhinagar admissions will be determined by factors such as the number of seats, the reservation policy, and the difficulty level of the exam.
+CLAT 2026 will be conducted on December 7, 2025.
+The university conducts admissions into various 5-year LLB programmes and LLM through the Common Law Admission Test, which will be held in offline mode across the country.

 Difficulty level of the exam: An easier exam will lead to a higher CLAT cut-off for GNLU Gandhinagar and vice versa.
 This pattern was noticed in last year’s CLAT exam analysis when the consortium revised the CLAT exam pattern and reduced the number of questions.

-A good score in CLAT 2025 has undergone significant change due to a revision of the CLAT exam pattern increasing from the earlier range of 66% to 80% now.
-The CLAT 2025 score required for GNLU Gandhinagar admission will also remain higher on account of this trend.
+A good score in CLAT 2026 has undergone significant change due to a revision of the CLAT exam pattern, increasing from the earlier range of 66% to 80% now.
+The CLAT 2026 score required for GNLU Gandhinagar admission will also remain higher on account of this trend.

 The GNLU Gandhinagar seat intake and the reservation criteria are available in the information brochure published by the university.
 The seat matrix will also affect the GNLU Gandhinagar cut-off.
 The more the number of available seats, the lower the CLAT cut-off will be.
 This trend was seen in the NLSIU Bengaluru cut-off where the general cut-off rank went past 100 due to an increase in the number of seats.